 - Collared aracaris (small toucans)

 - Blue parrot fish

 - Sea cucumbers

-– Be prepared for hot, wet weather, with afternoon showers.
+- Be prepared for hot, wet weather, with afternoon showers.
 Wear cotton or quick-dry clothing.
-Bring sunscreen, a hat, bandana, plenty of water and insect spray (mosquitoes and no see-ums can be bad).
+Bring sunscreen, a hat, a bandana, plenty of water, and insect spray (mosquitoes and no see-ums can be bad).

 - Check at the Minae office for trail conditions.
 Many parts of the trail are often flooded.

 - Hire a naturalist guide.
 You will see so much more and enjoy a more fulfilling experience.

 You can find great beaches in the area, so packing for a beach trip will be a great option.
 You can pack useful items for hiking too.